AssemblyAI-Solutions/async-chunk-js/readme.md

 - `index.js`: Main application file handling audio recording, chunking, and coordination.
 - `transcriptionWorker.js`: Worker for handling transcription tasks using AssemblyAI API.
 - `audioThread.js`: Worker for managing voice activity detection.

-## Dependencies

-This project uses several key dependencies:

-- `mic`: For audio recording
-- `wav`: For WAV file handling
-- `speech-recorder`: For Voice Activity Detection
-- `assemblyai`: For speech-to-text transcription
-- `dotenv`: For environment variable management

-For a full list of dependencies, see the `package.json` file.

 ## Contributing